Type 075 landing helicopter dock: Design

 The flight deck is 226 m long and 36 m wide.
 There are seven flight spots - six along the port side and one aft of the island.
 The forward aircraft elevator can carry one medium helicopter with rotors folded; the stern elevator is larger and can carry Changhe Z-8 helicopters with rotors folded.
+The class can also launch a type of carrier-based unmanned helicopter, the AR-2000.

 Two weapons elevators are located on the forward flight deck.
 The hangar may be 150 m long, 20 m wide, and 6 m high.
 The ship may operate 20 to 35 aircraft.

 The well deck and vehicle deck are one continuous space.
 The well deck has a 20 m wide gate and may be 80–90 m long, sufficient for two or three Type 726 LCACs.
 The vehicle deck is large enough for a PLAN Marine Corps amphibious mechanized infantry company plus additional platoon-sized tank or artillery elements.
 An opening on each side allows roll-on/roll-off access to the vehicle deck.
 The ship has an estimated displacement between 35,000 to 40,000 t, or more than 40,000 t at full displacement.

+The ship is fitted with H/LJQ-382 long-range 3D search radar, an active electronically scanned array (AESA) radar, an approach radar, and an electronic warfare sensor system.
+Self-defense is provided by the two HHQ-10 short-range air defense missile systems and two 11-barrel H/PJ-14 close-in weapon systems (CIWS), and anti-swimmer/antisabotage rocket launchers.